-NOTE By default, all applications added to a workspace with Add to Workspace are configured for dynamic integration with ChangeMan ZMF.
+By default, all applications added to a workspace with Add to Workspace are configured for dynamic integration with ChangeMan ZMF.
 This means, for example, that whenever you edit a component in the workbench, ZMF for Eclipse will automatically check it out of baseline, check it into the package you selected at download time, and lock the component against changes by others.

-See "Dynamic Integration with ChangeMan ZMF" on page 100 for more information.
+See Dynamic Integration with ChangeMan ZMF for more information.